Punktum-dk/epp-service-specification/README.md

 The token is only validated from an XML perspective by the EPP service if not present is is simply ignored and registration carries on as it was not there.
 It’s validity is not validated until later in the process and possible interaction with the registrant is required.

-The `orderconfirmationToken` can be obtained via the pre-activation service, please see references and resources below.
+The `orderconfirmationToken` can be obtained via the [Pre-activation Service](#pre-activation-service), please see references and resources below.

 In addition a create domain contains information on whether the domain has been confirmed, this is communicated via the extension: `dkhm:domain_confirmed`.
 This indicated is based on whether the provided `orderconfirmationToken` is valid.